microsoft/TaskWeaver/docs/plugin_selection.md

 2023-12-18 14:24:10,490 - INFO - CodeInterpreter initialized successfully.
 2023-12-18 14:24:10,490 - INFO - Session 20231218-062343-c18494b1 is initialized
 ```
-We ask TaskWeaver to "search xbox price for me".
+We ask TaskWeaver to "search Xbox price for me".
-The Planner instructs the Code Interpreter to search xbox price.
+The Planner instructs the Code Interpreter to search Xbox price.

 ```bash
 TaskWeaver: I am TaskWeaver, an AI assistant.
 To get started, could you please enter your request?